 It’s also a darn good place to get some work done.
 If you wanted to find other people running an online business who you could collaborate with or learn from, Chiang Mai has to be on any short list of the best places for digital nomads to put down roots for a while.
 You’ll have 50 new friends before your first month is up probably, so it’s also not hard to find employees or contractors—or just someone to grab a drink with.
 The internet is reasonably fast, there’s no censorship on what you surf, and there are coffee shops with WiFi all over the place.

-You will find plenty of articles online about living on $500 a month in Thailand, but that’s hard to sustain over a long period.
+Whether it’s a cheap place to live or not depends a lot on how you live.
+You will find plenty of articles online about living in Thailand for $500 a month, but that’s hard to sustain over a long period.
 Most people I’ve talked with who live there spend between $1,000 and $2,500 a month.
 If you’re spending more than that though, you’re probably living it up in Bangkok or acting like a tourist in Phuket.

 If you’d rather not watch two scruffy dudes talking, here’s Alexandra Baackes of Alex in Wanderland.
-Like Matt, she doesn’t live anywhere near the two big cities.
-She’s on the chilled little island of Ko Tao, a great place for diving and hanging out on the beach.
+Like Matt, she didn’t live anywhere near the two big cities when we filmed this interview.
+She was based in the chilled little island of Ko Tao, a great place for diving and hanging out on the beach.
 (Please excuse the guy making fruity rum drinks in the background…)

 Have we talked enough about visas yet?
-Well sorry, but it’s what everyone there talks a lot about within Thailand too.
+Well sorry, but it’s what everyone who lives in Thailand talks a lot about too.
 Well everyone except the retirees.
-If you’re age 50 or older and have saved some cold hard cash over the years, you can put that in a Thai bank and be set.
+If you’re age 50 or older and have saved some cold hard cash over the years, you can put that in a Thai bank and be set with a Thai retirement visa.
 Here’s what Spencer Montague—who lives on Ko Samui—said when I interviewed him for A Better Life for Half the Price.

 I’m on a type OA retirement visa so I report every three months to immigration (only to provide an address).
 I renew my visa yearly, and at the end of the first year I had to meet and maintain the financial requirements.
 I keep 800,000 baht untouched in a Thai bank account.